β‘ Lesson 18: Eevee Real-Time Rendering

 Common mistakes to avoid:

-- β Too much bloom (intensity > 0.5) looks unrealistic
+- β Too much Strength looks unrealistic

-- β Very low threshold makes everything glow (muddy)
+- β Very low Threshold makes everything glow (muddy)

 - β Start subtle, increase gradually